RohanSai22/Foundry-FundMe-Contract/README.md

 2. Get testnet ETH

 Head over to [faucets.chain.link](https://faucets.chain.link/) and get some testnet ETH.
 You should see the ETH show up in your metamask.

+You can try the Google Cloud Faucet as well [cloud.google.com/application/web3/faucet](https://cloud.google.com/application/web3/faucet) and get the testnet ETH.

 3. Deploy